Skip to content

 Key Takeaways

-If you create intellectual property as part of your responsibilities at work, your employer is likely to own it.
+If you create intellectual property as part of your work responsibilities, your employer will likely own it.
 If you create intellectual property outside the scope of your duties as an employee, however, subject to your employment contract, you will likely own the intellectual property rights.
-Therefore, you should read your contracts carefully, as there may be a clause that claims ownership of your intellectual property created during or after your work period.
+Therefore, you should read your contracts carefully, as a clause may claim ownership of your intellectual property created during or after your work period.

 If your employer is attempting to claim ownership over your creation, our experienced IP lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.